 Braeburn is a slightly conical, crimson red apple overlaid on thin, yellow skin.
 Its yellow flesh is dense, aromatic, and juicy, and it has sweet-tart flavor with a hint of citrus.

 Braeburn is good for both fresh eating and cooking, and it has three to four times as much Vitamin C as the average apple.
 It keeps well in storage.

 Harvest: Late Season

-Started as a chance seedling in New Zealand in 1952, the Braeburn has gained popularity in the United States in the 1960s and 1970s.
+Started as a chance seedling in New Zealand in 1952, Braeburn gained popularity in the United States in the 1960s and 1970s.